gempesaw/writing/drafts/ios-appium-proxy.md

 refuse to load it.

 You need to install and trust the cert offered by your proxy.
-For Browsermob, this means you should go to the [browsermob cert on github] (the link is valid at time of writing, but in case the link 404s, you'll want to search that github repository for `ca-certificate-rsa.cer`), and then click the `Raw` button there.
+For Browsermob, this means you should use your iOS device to go to the [browsermob cert on github] (the link is valid at time of writing, but in case the link 404s, you'll want to search that github repository for `ca-certificate-rsa.cer`), and then click the `Raw` button there.
 This will open up the `.cer` file in Safari, and Safari figures out that it should try to install it as a profile.
-You'll need to click Verify or Trust a few times during this process, and afterwards you can check what certs your device trusts in Settings -> TODO TODO TODO.
+You'll need to click Verify or Trust a few times during this process, and afterwards you can check what certs your device trusts in `Settings -> General -> Profiles`.

 #### Turn on Web Inspector for your iOS's Safari